What are the top 10 habits for healthy ageing? The good and the bad

 2. Chronic sitting

-The modern work landscape, especially in fields that require long hours of focus in front of your laptop, glorifies long periods of sitting as a sign of dedication.
+The modern work landscape, especially in fields that require long hours of focus in front of a laptop, glorifies long periods of sitting as a sign of dedication.

-Truth be told, this “sitting culture” comes with hidden long-term costs that can counteract your efforts to lead a healthy and long life.
-Have you noticed your back pain recently?
+Truth be told, this “sitting culture” comes with hidden long-term costs that can counteract efforts to lead a healthy and long life.
+Have you noticed any back pain recently?

 A study published in the Annals of Internal Medicine has found that prolonged periods of sitting, irrespective of regular exercise, are associated with a significantly higher risk of heart disease, diabetes, and death from all causes [2].